recallnet/rust-recall/README.md

 It is built on top of the Filecoin Virtual Machine (FVM) and provides a horizontally scalable, verifiable, and cost-effective data availability layer for onchain applications, networks (e.g., DePINs), and services.
 The first _data Layer 2 (L2)_.
-A handful of specialized "machines" for object storage and data anchoring power the Hoku's featured data services.
+A handful of specialized "machines" for bucket storage and data anchoring power the Hoku's featured data services.

 ### Architecture